 They were the first Canadians to win a Nobel Prize.

-In 1998, the Royal Canadian Mint celebrated Banting’s discovery by featuring the Nobel laureate on a $100 14-karat Proof gold coin.
+In 1998, the Royal Canadian Mint celebrated the discovery by featuring Banting on a $100 14-karat Proof gold coin.
 The coin, which was designed by Robert-Ralph Carmichael, depicts the Flame of Hope, an eternal flame kindled in 1989.
 It will be extinguished only when a cure for diabetes is developed.

 Although insulin is not a cure for diabetes, its miraculous arrival in the early 1920s is considered one of the biggest discoveries in medicine.